Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Methodology

 Here, $z_m^{\text{a}}$ is the output for the aligned crop and $z_m^{\text{g}}$ the output for the non-aligned crop.
 Each output $z_m$ comprises the CLS token and patch embeddings of the respective model.
 For the aligned crop we compute a loss for both the CLS token and the patch tokens.
 For the non-aligned crop, we only compute a loss for the CLS token that doesn't require strict spatial correspondence. \\

-Note, that \textit{DINOv2 distillation}~\cite{oquab2023dinov2} would require to forward the CLS token and patch tokens through the DINO and iBOT head, respectively, to obtain the high-dimensional teacher \textit{prototype scores}.
-However, the weights for the DINO and iBOT head are often not publicly available making DINOv2 distillation practically impossible.
-In contrast, our method does not require any heads for the teachers and attaches distillation heads only to the student allowing different embedding dimensions for student and teachers.
+Note, that \textit{DINOv2 distillation}~\cite{oquab2023dinov2} would require the teachers to forward the CLS token and patch tokens through the DINO and iBOT head, respectively, to obtain the high-dimensional teacher \textit{prototype scores}.
+However, the weights for the DINO and iBOT head are often not publicly available making DINOv2 distillation unfeasible.

-\subsection{Nested Embeddings}
+\subsubsection{Nested Embeddings.}

 We incorporate nested embeddings~\cite{kusupati2022matryoshka}, which allow the distilled model to generate representations that adapt to varying computational budgets and downstream requirements.